Artrajz/vits-simple-api/README.md

 ## Linux
 The installation process is similar, but I don't have the environment to test it.

+# Function Options Explanation

-# Disable the Admin Backend
+## Disable the Admin Backend

 The admin backend allows loading and unloading models, and while it has login authentication, for added security, you can disable the admin backend in the `config.yml`: